microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md

 2. Validate the CDM folder structure and metadata.
 ![CDMFolder](/Analytics/CDMFolder.PNG)

 ***If you are missing the manifest files, most likely Azure function failed to authenticate to Storage account.
 To troubleshoot, validate the Azure function configuration and Storage account access control.
-You can [debug Azure function locally in Visual studio] (https://dotnetthoughts.net/developing-functions-locally/).
-Postman collection template can be found under /SQLToADLSFullExport/CDMUtil.postman_collection  ***
+You can [debug Azure function locally in Visual studio](https://dotnetthoughts.net/developing-functions-locally/).
+Postman collection template can be found under /SQLToADLSFullExport/CDMUtil.postman_collection***

 3. Execute pipeline CreateView to create the views.
 ![CreateView](/Analytics/ExecuteCreateView.PNG)
 4. Validate view created on Synapse SQL-On-Demand